 - Articles and lectures posted to Lander University’s Blackboard system

 - Required text: Cummings, M. (2015).
 Human Heredity: Principles and Issues, 11th ed.

 Registrations are invited from instructors at the high school and undergraduate levels.
 The level of instruction assumes the applicants have some biology

 and human genetics training.
 Three graduate credit hours will be offered to SC teachers through the Lander University Department of Biological Sciences.

-The deadline to enroll is April 19, 2019.
-No late registrations will be accepted.
+The registration deadline is April 30, 2020.
+No late registrations can be accepted.

 The course fee of $250 covers text, workshop materials, and lunch at the workshop.
 A non-refundable deposit of $50 is required at the time of registration